apache/tez/docs/src/site/markdown/install.md

             ```
         -   Ensure tez.use.cluster.hadoop-libs is not set in tez-site.xml,
             or if it is set, the value should be false
+    -  Please note that the tarball version should match the version of
+       the client jars used when submitting Tez jobs to the cluster.
+       Please refer to the [Version Compatibility Guide](https://cwiki.apache.org/confluence/display/TEZ/Version+Compatibility)
+       for more details on version compatibility and detecting mismatches.
 4. Optional: If running existing MapReduce jobs on Tez.
 Modify
     mapred-site.xml to change "mapreduce.framework.name" property from
     its default value of "yarn" to "yarn-tez"